Mark-S-Bartlett/stoch-ecohydro-runoff/README.md

 1. Clone or download the repository.
 2. Install dependencies.
-3. Run Jupyter notebooks in `notebooks/` or Python scripts to:
+3. Run Jupyter and Mathematica notebooks in `notebooks/` or Python scripts to:
    - Preprocess rainfall and ET data
    - Calibrate model parameters